aws-samples/aws-sdk-js-notes-app/README.md

 - backend performs create, delete, get, list and update operations on DynamoDB.
 - frontend does put, get, delete operations using an S3 browser client.

-Use `cdk bootstrap aws://[aws-account-ID/[region]`
+- Run: `cdk bootstrap aws://[aws-account-ID/[region]`
+- This command:
-The bootstrap command creates a CloudFormation stack in the environment passed on the command line.
+  - Creates a CloudFormation stack in the environment.

 ### Deploy infrastructure